 Without facility maintenance software, facility managers are left to perusing spreadsheets, rolling out (and sometimes dusting off) paper blueprints, or simply relying on experience, wisdom and memory to run their facilities.
 Undocumented knowledge will lead to dilemmas, especially when one facility manager leaves and a new one comes in.
 This lack of facility management technology can have a detrimental impact on the building itself and lead to more expensive repairs.
 Existing paper-based work orders have the potential to cause duplicate data entry.

 Automation is the key to success in future buildings.
 Rather than team members wasting time searching for information on the assets that need to be serviced in a facility, these systems will automatically surface needed information when a work order is created.

 Drones bring incredible opportunities for improved efficiency in facility management.
 The biggest opportunity for these unmanned aerial vehicles (UAVs) is in safety and automation.
 For example, in the future roof inspections after a hail storm will be coordinated by groups of drones controlled by pre-programmed GPS routes.
 Eliminating the need to have team members climb on facility roofs with a clip board and camera to document damage.

 Looking for more technology in facility management?
-Check out our Revolutionary Technology Trends eBook for more trends that are impacting the industry.
+Check out The Facility Professional's Guide to Technology eBook for more trends that are impacting the industry.